MagnusThome/RejsaCAN-ESP32/README.md

 - The CAN data input (CAN_RX GPIO13) can also be used to trigger waking up the board from sleep as soon as CAN traffic is detected.

 Either one can just let the board turn on and off with the auto shutdown hardware circuitry straight out of the box or you can run it in combination with software.
 For example, when the car voltage rises and the board boots you can pull FORCE_ON high to make sure the board keeps running even if there is a drop of voltage, for example due to red light start/stop functionality in the car or modern cars turning down battery charging even when driving.
-Then you just monitor either the threshold with SENSE_V_DIG or set your own thresholds using SENSE_V_ANA and theh add your own timer delays or whatever.
+Then you just monitor either the threshold with SENSE_V_DIG or set your own thresholds using SENSE_V_ANA and then add your own timer delays or whatever.
 And of course, you can use CAN to check if the car is stopped in a multitude of ways, rpm, speed, gear...

 ### Fine tuning on/off voltage thresholds